 Studies show that people exposed to radiation may be at higher risk for developing cancer.
 Regular screenings are an effective way to manage the increased risk.
 [Click here for more information about screenings]

-To be eligible for the screening, Nevada citizens must have direct ties to above-ground nuclear testing whether it be as an employee at the test site or a resident in a downwind county.
+To be eligible for the screening, Nevadans must have direct ties to aboveground nuclear testing, whether through working at the test site or having lived or worked in a downwind community.
 [Click here for more information about eligibility]

 The Nevada RESEP Program was established to:

-1. Identify and locate former Nevada Test Site workers and people living downwind of the site who were exposed to radiation from aboveground nuclear testing.
+1. Identify and locate former Nevada Test Site workers and people who were physically present downwind of the site and who were exposed to radiation from aboveground nuclear testing.

 2. Provide medical screening to facilitate early detection and treatment of cancer and other health hazards associated with radiation.